 Strong asset base encompassing all MMA technologies

-More recently, MRC has signed a joint venture agreement with SABIC to develop the world’s largest ever MMA facility in the Kingdom of Saudi Arabia using our Alpha technology.
-The plant is due on stream at the end of 2014.
+More recently, MCC signed a joint venture agreement with SABIC to develop the world’s largest ever MMA facility in the Kingdom of Saudi Arabia using our Alpha technology.
+The plant began commercial operation in 2018.
 We will continue to invest in Alpha technology, which is highly attractive due to it being based on using readily available raw materials and its economic and environmental credentials.

 Lucite International’s robust ACH technology has been the mainstay of our reliable global supply to customers for many years.
 Process raw materials are acetone, methanol and HCN.
 HCN can be synthesised as on-purpose production using natural gas and ammonia or as an efficient way of utilising HCN, which is a by-product from the acrylonitrile process.